 "Recruiting players who want to win championships has been the key to our success," Holas said.
 "It takes a very dedicated and disciplined person to fit into our program.
 We demand a lot from them in the details category.
 The girls on this team know the stakes and rise every day to meet the challenge."

 The program under Holas' direction emerged as one of the top programs in Conference USA as she holds the most wins in the conference's history (475).
 The Cougars are three-time regular season champions (2007, 2008, 2011) and were the Conference USA Tournament champions in 2007.
 They became only the second team in conference history to sweep both titles in a season.
-Houston will look to continue that success in 2013-14 when they finished fourth in The American and earned an at-large bid for the NCAA Tournament.
-In 2015, the Cougars improved as they took third place in conference play and was a semifinalist team during The American Athletic Conference.
+Houston continued its success in 2013-14 when they finished fourth in The American and earned an at-large bid for the NCAA Tournament.
+In 2015, the Cougars improved as they took third place in conference play and was a semifinalist team during The American Athletic Conference Tournament.

 To get to the top, Holas doesn't let anything get overlooked.
 Her dynamic personality, work ethic and past accomplishments as a player and coach make the program's sky-high outlook seem very realistic.